Gopala Chandra Praharaj

-Gopala Chandra Praharaj (27 September 1874 – 16 May 1945) was a writer and linguist in the Odia language, well known as the compiler of the Purnachandra Odia Bhashakosha.
+Gopala Chandra Praharaj (27 September 1874 – 16 May 1945) was a writer in the Odia language, well known as the compiler of the Purnachandra Odia Bhashakosha.
 He also contributed significantly to Odia literature by his works in prose.
 A lawyer by profession, Praharaj wrote several satirical and analytical essays, in magazines such as Utkal Sahitya, Rasachakra, Nababharata, and Satya Samachar, on the social, political and cultural issues of contemporary Odisha (Odisha) during early 20th century.

 Early life

 Praharaj was born on 27 September 1874 to an aristocratic Zamindar Brahmin family of Siddheswarpur in Cuttack district.
 He completed his matriculation from Ravenshaw Collegiate School and studied FA from Ravenshaw college of Cuttack.
 He studied law at Calcutta University and became a lawyer in 1902.

 Life as a writer

 He started writing essays in the Magazine Utkal Sahitya in 1901 by the caption "Bhagabata Tungire Sandhya", which is the first published work by the author.
 It was followed by Bai Mohanty Panji and many other writings on socio-cultural and political issues.
 He followed the footsteps of Fakir Mohan Senapati and made a remarkable development in Odia satirical literature.
 Praharaj used the colloquial speech of Odisha along with Hindustani, Parsi, English, Sanskrit and folk language in his prose works.
 He wrote several critical essays with different pen names in many magazines up to his old age.
 However, he dedicated around three decades of his life to the compilation of Purnachandra Odia Bhashakosha.